Call us now

 Non-Party Disclosure and the sanctions

-In the latest reported case amidst the ‘battle’ between the insurers and the lessors in England, dated 29 January 2024, the Commercial Court clarified the meaning and effect of The Russia (Sanctions) (EU Exit) Regulations 2019, upon an application for non-party disclosure made by Aercap against a reinsurance broker, McGill.
+In the latest reported case amidst the ‘battle’ between the insurers and the lessors in England, dated 29 January 2024, the Commercial Court clarified the meaning and effect of The Russia (Sanctions) (EU Exit) Regulations 2019, which were enforced alongside other UK, EU, and USA sanctions on Russia.
+Upon an application for non-party disclosure made by Aercap against a reinsurance broker, McGill.

 The Court ordered the disclosure of relevant reinsurance documents and confirmed that: